JuneKanyawat/Poet-Phleng-Python/README.md

 # Poet-Phleng-Python

-Music app/website for queuing music at particular area.
+- Music app for queuing music at particular area.
-Python was used to create Poet Phleng's mobile application user interface.
+- Python was used to create Poet Phleng's mobile application user interface.